Yemen: Red Cross/Crescent family opens COVID-19 care centre ahead of possible second wave

 “Coronavirus is affecting us all, but it has hit some much harder than others.
 The people of Yemen have been facing very serious consequences of the pandemic compounded with the ongoing repercussions of the conflict.
 We are glad that we will be contributing to the alleviation of the many-layered sufferings of people by providing healthcare for COVID-19 patients,” said Bernt G. Apeland, Secretary-General of the Norwegian Red Cross.

-‘’It is hard to think of a people in a more difficult situation than that of the Yemenis.
+"It is hard to think of the people in a more difficult situation than that of the Yemenis.
 Millions of people are already suffering from conflict, food insecurity and a weakened health system.
 We hope that this centre helps them survive this global pandemic with the least damage possible,” Kristiina Kumpula, Secretary General of the Finnish Red Cross, said.

 The ICRC, YRCS and other Red Cross and Red Crescent National Societies have been responding to the pandemic across Yemen, by providing personal protective equipment (PPE), medical supplies, food, and hygiene materials on regular basis to hospitals and isolation centres.